-The GPS user segment has user segment and GPS receivers.
-These receivers transform SV signals into velocity, position and time estimates.
-It needs four satellites to measure the Four dimensions of X, Y, Z and time.
-GPS receivers are helpful in navigation, time dissemination, positioning and some other research.
-Navigation is the key function of GPS. it is useful for ships, aircraft and even ground vehicles.
+The GPS user segment has a user segment and GPS receivers.
+These receivers transform SV signals into velocity, position, and time estimates.
+It needs four satellites to measure the Four dimensions of X, Y, Z, and time.
+GPS receivers are helpful in navigation, time dissemination, positioning, and some other research.
+Navigation is the key function of GPS.
+It is useful for ships, aircraft, and even ground vehicles.

 - GPS became fully operational in 1994.

 - It may be free for the public to use but it costs nearly 2 million dollars for the US government.

 - GPS receivers can determine your position anywhere on the Earth.
 Including the oceans.